rbavishi/Context2Name/README.md

 The paper can be found [here](http://software-lab.org/publications/Context2Name_TR_Mar2018.pdf)

+The training and testing dataset is a derivative of the [js150](https://www.sri.inf.ethz.ch/js150.php) dataset.
+Duplicates and common entries between the training and testing set have been removed.

+compare.jar is a slightly modified version of the [JSNice jar distribution](https://files.sri.inf.ethz.ch/jsniceartifact/index.html) and is primarily used for evaluating performance i.e. accuracy of predicted names given the ground-truth.

 The following sections state the commands to be used for various scenarios.

 ### Preparing the corpus